IPL 2020 Final: How Much Prize Money Will The Winner Pocket?

 Mumbai Indians and Delhi Capitals are the two finalists of IPL 2020 season after 59 gruelling matches saw eight teams vying for the trophy.
 However, this year the prize money has been halved with the BCCI taking strict cost-cutting measures.
-Also Read - IPL 2020 Final Day Live Updates: All You Need to Know Ahead of the Summit Clash
+Also Read - IPL 2020, MI vs DC in Dubai: Prediction, Probable Playing XIs, Pitch Report, Toss Timing, Squads, Weather Forecast For FINAL

 Last year, the purse was 32.5 crores as part of the prize money to be distributed among the winner and the runners-up.
 With MI winning a record fourth title, they pocketed a cool Rs 20 crore while Chennai Super Kings, the runners-up took home Rs 12.5 crore.
-Also Read - IPL 2020 Road to The Final: Here's How Delhi Capitals Booked Their Summit Clash With Mumbai Indians
+Also Read - LIVE IPL 2020 FINAL Live Score MI vs DC 2020 Scorecard, IPL Final Match Today Live Score And Online Updates: Hetmyer Departs After Iyer's Fifty; Delhi Eye Strong Finish vs Mumbai

 Earlier this year in March, when coronavirus was beginning to wreak havoc, the Indian cricket board announced that the winner and runners-up of the upcoming season will get half the amount as compared to last year.
-Also Read - IPL 2020 MI vs DC Final: Mumbai Indians Roads To Final Here's How MI Made It
+Also Read - IPL 2020 Final, MI vs DC: Gautam Gambhir Picks Marcus Stoinis as Captain in His Fantasy Team, Gets Trolled After Capitals Opener Gets Bowled by Trent Boult in Dubai

 Consequently, IPL 2020 winner will get Rs 10 crore and the loser will be awarded Rs 6.25 crore.